 When goods are sold together with customer loyalty incentives, the consideration receivable is allocated between the sale of goods and sale of incentives based on their fair values.
-Revenue from sales of incentives is recognised when incentives are redeemed by customers in exchange for products supplied by the Group.
+Revenue from sales of incentives is recognised when they are redeemed by customers in exchange for products supplied by the Group.

-4 Note that the use of average rates is appropriate only if rates do not fluctuate significantly (AASB 121.40).
+Note that the use of average rates is appropriate only if rates do not fluctuate significantly (AASB 121.40).

-3.8 Rendering of services
+Rendering of services